Best Bloomberg Terminal Alternatives for Small Hedge Funds in 2026

 Getting Started

-Ready to reduce your technology costs by 83% without sacrificing analytical capability?
+Ready to reduce your terminal costs dramatically without sacrificing analytical capability?

-• Use promo code NEWUSER for 30% off your first three months
+- Use promo code NEWUSER for 30% off your first month

 The financial terminal landscape has evolved.
 You no longer need Bloomberg's institutional pricing to access institutional-grade tools.
 Make the switch and reinvest those savings into growing your fund.